sbabcoc/TestNG-Foundation/README.md

 # INTRODUCTION

 **TestNG Foundation** is a lightweight collection of TestNG listeners, interfaces, and static utility classes that supplement and augment the functionality provided by the TestNG API.
-The facilities provided by **TestNG Foundation** include two types of runtime listener hooks, test artifact capture, and automatic test context attribute propagation.
+The facilities provided by **TestNG Foundation** include two types of runtime listener hooks, test artifact capture, automatic test context attribute propagation, automatic retry of failed tests, and test execution timeout management.

-Future releases of **TestNG Foundation** will add automatic retry of failed tests, test execution timeout management, and target platform support.
+Future releases of **TestNG Foundation** will add target platform support.
 See [ExecutionFlowController](https://github.com/Nordstrom/TestNG-Foundation/blob/master/src/main/java/com/nordstrom/automation/testng/ExecutionFlowController.java) for more information.

 ## TestNG Listeners